CuongTrinh1280/Weekly-Report/README.md

 # Weekly-Report
-Weekly report job in first month as internship in Amela
+Weekly report's payload work on first month as internship in Amela